microsoft/hivedscheduler/doc/user-manual.md

 ## <a name="Scheduling-GPUs">Scheduling GPUs</a>

-To leverage this scheduler, if one container in the Pod want to use the allocated GPUs for the whole Pod, it could contain below environment variables:
+To leverage this scheduler to schedule GPUs, if one container in the Pod want to use the allocated GPUs for the whole Pod, it could contain below environment variables:

 * NVIDIA GPUs